yourworstnightmare1/yourworstnightmare1/README.md

 - [**↓** Download](https://github.com/yourworstnightmare1/ReBlock/releases/latest)
 - [**⎋** View repository](https://github.com/yourworstnightmare1/ReBlock)
 > [!NOTE]
 > ReBlock is currently under development and does not have any recent stable builds (v1.0w is very outdated).
-July/August 2026 release is expected.
-You can always still manually download the plugins.
 ---
 - **Bavarium Browser (Windows, macOS)** - A Chromium-based browser designed to bypass internet censorship and restrictions.
 - [**⎋** View repository](https://github.com/yourworstnightmare1/bavarium-browser)
 > [!NOTE]
 > Bavarium is currently under development and does not have any stable builds currently.
-July/August 2026 release is expected.
 ---
 - **appUnblocker (Windows, macOS)** - Allows you to open most Windows installers and executables without UAC prompt (Windows) or open apps from undentified developers (macOS).
 - [**↓** Download](https://github.com/yourworstnightmare1/appUnblocker/releases/latest)